sagemath/trac_to_gh/Issue 7474.md

 # Issue 7474: [with patch, needs review]Expose some more functionality of fmz_poly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7474

 Original creator: mraum